Central Bank and Trust (Atlanta)

 The Central Bank and Trust Corp. was a bank founded in 1906 by Coca-Cola co-founder Asa Griggs Candler.
 It had its headquarters in the Candler Building in Downtown Atlanta.

 In 1922 it was merged into Citizens & Southern National Bank, the present successor entity to which is the Bank of America.
+One of its past directors was Col. Ira Yale Sage.